bpas247/CafeJava/docs/index.md

 **Note** generated reports can be found under `build/reports` after running the above command.

-## Deployment

-Currently there is no way of deploying this system, will add this as `TODO`.

 ## Built With

 -   [Gradle](https://gradle.org/) - Build automation tool